CoppolaFrancesco/CADD-workflow/Docs/documentations.md

 ### Automatization
-To streamline the process, `Autodock-Vina` includes a bash script named `run-vina.sh`.
+To streamline the process, there is a bash script named `run-vina.sh`.
 Below is the log information generated during the script's execution.
 **Note: this is not the actual dataset utilized, but a small sample to illustrate the outputs.**

 ```